FanatiQS/VerbalEyes-Scroll-Controller/README.md

 This is an implementation or the library that works on Arduino supported boards.

 ## Wiring
-Details on how the board should be wired
+TODO: Add details on how the board should be wired

 # Core Library
 The core library should be able to run on anything supporting the standard C libraries.
 Because of this, the functions to access to Wi-Fi, persistent storage and logging are not defined.
 These have to be implemented to work on the micro controller that it is used on by defining all the required functions the library uses.
 These functions are prototyped in `verbalEyes-speed-controler.h`.